Can Small Language Models Handle Context-Summarized Multi-Turn Customer-Service QA? A Synthetic Data-Driven Comparative Evaluation: Methodology

 \section{Methodology}

-This section outlines the methodological framework adopted to evaluate instruction-tuned Small Language Models for context-summarized multi-turn customer-service QA.
+This section outlines the methodological framework adopted to evaluate instruction-tuned SLMs for context-summarized multi-turn customer-service QA.
 We first describe the synthetic data construction pipeline designed to address privacy constraints and the lack of publicly available multi-turn customer-service datasets.
 We then detail the process of multi-turn conversation construction, context summarization and response refinement used to generate high-quality training data.
-Finally, we present the model selection criteria, fine-tuning configuration and inference setup employed to ensure a controlled and fair comparison between SLMs and large language models under identical experimental conditions.
+Finally, we present the model selection criteria, fine-tuning configuration and inference setup employed to ensure a controlled and fair comparison between SLMs and LLMs under identical experimental conditions (code for experiments is available at footnote\ref{fn:github}).